Michael Ruppert: Los Angeles Police Department (1973–1978)

-Ruppert joined the LAPD in 1973.
+Ruppert joined the Los Angeles Police Department in 1973.
 He was assigned to handle narcotics investigations in the most dangerous neighborhoods of Los Angeles.
-Beginning in 1976, he made discoveries that led him to believe that he had stumbled onto a large network of narcotics traffickers and that the US military as well as the LAPD might be involved.
+Beginning in 1976, he made discoveries that led him to believe that he had stumbled onto a large network of narcotics traffickers and that the US military and the LAPD might be involved.
 He resigned from the force in November 1978.

 Activism

 On November 15, 1996, then Director of Central Intelligence John Deutch visited Los Angeles' Locke High School for a town hall meeting.
 At the meeting, Ruppert publicly confronted Deutch, saying that in his experience as an LAPD narcotics officer he had seen evidence of CIA complicity in drug dealing.

 He went on to become an investigative journalist and established the publication From The Wilderness, a watchdog publication that exposed governmental corruption, including his experience with CIA drug dealing activities.

 Ruppert is the author of Crossing The Rubicon: The Decline of the American Empire at the End of the Age of Oil, published in September 2004.
 Crossing The Rubicon suggests that Vice President Dick Cheney, the US government, and Wall Street had a well-developed awareness of and colluded with the perpetrators of 9/11.

-Ruppert correctly predicted the 2008 financial crisis in the US three years before it happened.
+Ruppert correctly predicted the 2008 financial crisis three years early.